 The Beverly Hills Police Department recognizes the need to protect the public from criminal conduct and acts of terrorism and shall lawfully collect, maintain and disseminate information regarding suspicious activities, while safeguarding civil liberties and privacy protections.

-The Executive Officer and authorized designees will manage SAR activities.
-Authorized designees should include supervisors who are responsible for department participation in criminal intelligence systems as outlined in the Criminal Organizations Policy.
+The Investigative Services Division Captainand authorized designees will manage SAR activities.
+Authorized designees should include supervisors who are responsible for department participation in criminal intelligence systems.